skerkour/kerkour.com/content/blog/bloom-whats-next.md

 Bloom is <a href="https://en.wikipedia.org/wiki/Gratis_versus_libre" target="_blank" rel="noopener">free as in speech, not as in beer</a>.
 As a reminder, here is the <a href="/blog/bloom-a-free-and-open-source-google/#in-summary" target="_blank" rel="noopener">business plan</a>.

-In parallel, we released Bloom's code because we sincerly think that it's a industrial revolution enabling global scale collaboration and thus expect community contribution (wether it be code, bug report, design suggestions...).
+In parallel, we released Bloom's code because we sincerly think that open software/data/science... is an industrial revolution enabling global scale collaboration and thus we expect community contributions (wether it be code, bug report, design suggestions...).

 Coming from <a href="https://www.42.fr/" target="_blank" rel="noopener">42</a> and <a href="https://www.edhec.edu/en" target="_blank" rel="noopener">EDHEC</a>, we are relatively well connected and if we need to raise fund to accelerate our mission, we will.